U.S., Allied Forces Join for Exercise Pacific Vanguard 2025

 "Pacific Vanguard is a valuable opportunity for us to demonstrate our high-end tactical capabilities," said Rear Adm.
 Natsui Takashi, commander, Japan Maritime Self-Defense Force Escort Flotilla Four.
 "Through Pacific Vanguard, the JMSDF can enhance our interoperability with the participating countries and contribute to the overall peace and stability in Indo-Pacific region.
 A free and open Indo-Pacific promotes the prosperous socio-economic activity that has benefited the region.
 Our deepening partnership with the Republic of Korea Navy, Royal Australian Navy and U.S. Navy in Guam symbolizes this stability and shared deterrence that upholds peace in the Indo-Pacific."

-Pacific Vanguard participants included the Chungmugong Sun-Sin-class destroyer ROKS Wang Geon (DDH 978), Arleigh Burke-class guided missile destroyer USS Higgins (DDG 76), Hyūga-class helicopter destroyer JS Ise (DDH 182), Takanami-class destroyer JS Suzunami (DD 114), Mashū-class replenishment ship JS Ōmi (AOE 426) and Lewis and Clark-class dry cargo ship USNS Richard E. Byrd (T AKE 4).
+Participating assets include the RAAF’s P-8A Poseidon aircraft, JMSDF’s Hyūga-class helicopter destroyer JS Ise (DDH 182), Mashū-class replenishment ship JS Ōmi (AOE 426), Takanami-class destroyer JS Suzunami (DD 114), ROK Navy’s Chungmugong Sun-Sin-class destroyer ROKS Wang Geon (DDH 978), the U.S. Navy’s Arleigh Burke-class guided missile destroyer USS Higgins (DDG 76), Lewis and Clark-class dry cargo ship USNS Richard E. Byrd (T AKE 4) and P-8A Poseidon aircraft.

 “Pacific Vanguard training is the best opportunity to strengthen interoperability between multinational navies and enhance combined operational capabilities,” said Capt.
 Ahn Woo Jin, commanding officer of Wang Geon.
 “I will treat the training as an actual mission and will utilize it as an opportunity to improve combat readiness posture.”